 4. $50,001 and above: A formal Request for Bid/Proposal is required unless the goods or services will be acquired from an existing contract, or are exempt from competition (sole source, emergency, etc.).

-If you have any additional questions, please contact the Purchasing Department at 407-823-2661.
+If you have any additional questions, please contact the Procurement Services Department at 407-823-2661.

 Public Records Requests